 For the purpose of the type of games I make, 5.3A and 7 are preferred.
 Starting with Hyper Princess Pitch I code my games so they can be compiled in both 5.3A and 7 for compatibility's sake, with the change of a few lines.
 This however requires me to stay away from GM5-specific things like pitching sound effects.

 Back to the original question - why GM7 and not GM Studio?
 For my hobby work, I really don't need to compile to anything else, and the loss of the "treat uninitialized variables as zero" functionality makes all my previous games an even bigger chore to convert, since I used it in all of them.

-4. Follow-up: Why won't you convert Iji to Mac?
+4. Follow-up: Will you convert Iji to Mac?

-5. Will you port some of your other games, like Hyper Princess Pitch, to Mac?
+5. Follow-up: Will you port some of your other games, like Hyper Princess Pitch, to Mac?

 I'll try to get around to it (and when I say that, I usually mean that I'll forget about it later or didn't have the time).
 Music is always an issue when converting to Mac though.

 6. Why not use a "real" programming language instead of Game Maker?